I’m past sixty now. I wonder, should women still wear shorts after 50?

 Cole Haan Cloudfeet

 Who doesn’t love a comfortable slide?
-This pair has a lot of style and is super comfortable.
+This pair has a lot of styles and is super comfortable.
 I love them.

 You may notice I rarely wear flats.
 These wedges are right up my street, I wear them with dresses and shorts for a more polished look.